MoserMichael/python-obj-system/gen-iterator.md

 >> fibonacci number: 89
 ```

-An even better example: we want an iterator object, that returns a given number of fibonacci numbers, then stops the iteration, once all values have been returned.
+An even better example: we want an iterable object, that returns a given number of fibonacci numbers, then stops the iteration, once all values have been returned.

 A StopIteration exception is raised, once the last element of the sequence has been returned.
 I was surprised, that python is using exceptions, as part of regular control flow!
 But it makes sence: raising an exception is different, and can't be confused with returning a regular return value.